litegapps/litegapps.github.io/content/doc/litegapps_variant.md

 *``[AUTO]LiteGapps_Nano_arm64_12.0_v3.0_official.zip Size = 353.4  MB``*

-***Description =** LiteGapps Nano is a package that has a medium size, so it is not too heavy to install on your device.*
+***Description** : LiteGapps Nano is a package that has a medium size, so it is not too heavy to install on your device.*

 ### Core